 - Mountain Gateway Museum and Heritage Center in Old Fort

 Constructed by George Washington Vanderbilt in the late 1800s, Biltmore House is 175,000 square feet of gorgeous architecture and opulent furnishings, not to mention ridiculously outstanding views of the Blue Ridge Mountains.
 Surrounding it are 8,000 acres of gardens, a Conservatory filled to the brim with trees and plants, and Antler Hill Village and Winery, which offers complimentary tastings (our favorites: the Sangiovese, the Limited Release Malbec and the Pinot Grigio).
-Antler Hill Village also includes a farm and kitchen garden, as well as an outdoor center that offers horseback riding, bike rentals (or bring your own bike and ride the trails), river float trips, archery, shooting clays, fly fishing lessons and even Segway tours.
+Antler Hill Village also includes a farm with petting zoo, as well as an outdoor center that offers horseback riding, bike rentals (or bring your own bike and ride the trails), river float trips, archery, shooting clays, fly fishing lessons and even Segway tours.
 Tickets to Biltmore Estate for our guests are always at a discount when purchased here at the Inn, can be used any day, and are good for the following day for FREE.

 As a site on the North Carolina Birding Trail, Mountains Region, we see birding enthusiasts throughout the year.
 With so many different elevations and microclimates in the area, you don’t need to go far to see some great birds.
 We highly recommend signing up for a day trip with Ventures Birding Tours during your stay at Inn on Mill Creek.
 Ventures owner Simon Thompson is our resident bird expert and has led birding excursions all over the world and right here at the Inn.
 If you’d like to schedule a custom tour Ventures while you’re staying at Inn on Mill Creek, please inquire with us in advance for availability and pricing.